Does Reading Improve Speech? (Hint: My Mouth Says Yes!)

 Can reading improve writing skills?

 Definitely!
-Reading helps you understand how to construct sentences, use grammar, and select words, thereby improving your writing.
-Writing and speaking go hand in hand, so this also improves your speech.
+Reading helps you understand how to construct sentences, use grammar, and select appropriate words, which in turn improves your writing.
+Reading and writing go hand in hand, so improving your writing also enhances your speech.

 References